Pete-C2/Raspberry-Pi-Pin-Test/README.md

 # Raspberry Pi Pin Test
 Python program to test all the 40 pin I/O header pins.
-The program checks that the inputs and outputs correctly drive static voltage levels.
+The PiPinTest program automatically checks that the inputs and outputs correctly drive static voltage levels.
+The PiSinglePinTest drives a single pin to allow more detailed tests to be done if any faults are identified.
 This is useful if you buy a secondhand Pi or think you might have damaged one or more of the I/O pins.

 More complex testing is not included.